Building The Kingdom

 Steps to Take When - Elevated Roofing

-The first thing to do when you see water leaking from your ceiling is to try to figure out where it’s coming from.
-The source may be obvious, such as a leak directly beneath a bathroom, or it could be a little tougher to find.
-It’s important to remember that water can travel along beams or pipes before dripping down, so the spot where you see the leak may not actually be the source.
+The first thing to do when you see water mark on your ceiling is to try to figure out where it’s coming from.
+The source may be obvious, such as a water mark in the ceiling of a bathroom.
+Otherwise, it could be a little tougher to find.
+It’s important to remember that water can travel along beams or pipes before dripping down, so the spot where you see the water stain may not actually be the source.

 Check for the following:

-• If the leak is under a bathroom or kitchen, it could be a plumbing issue.
+• If the water stain on the ceiling is under a bathroom or kitchen, it could be a plumbing issue.
 Look at nearby fixtures, faucets and pipes.

-• If it’s raining outside, the leak may be from roof damage.
+• If it’s raining outside, water stains on ceilings may be from roof damage.
 Inspect the roof from the ground for missing shingles or other visible damage.

-• If the leak is in the middle of the ceiling with no plumbing nearby, it may be condensation from an air conditioner or vent.
+• If the water mark is in the middle of the ceiling with no plumbing nearby, it may be condensation from an air conditioner or vent.

 Related: Everything you need to know about roofing